Ian McNaught-Davis

 Ian McNaught-Davis (30 August 1929 – 10 February 2014) was a British television presenter best known for presenting the BBC television series The Computer Programme, Making the Most of the Micro and Micro Live in the 1980s.
 He was also a mountaineer and alpinist.
 He was managing director of the British subsidiary of Comshare.

 Early life and career

-The son of Stanley McNaught-Davis, an ex RAF pilot, he was educated at Rothwell Grammar School in Lofthouse, West Yorkshire followed by national service in the Royal Air Force where his poor eyesight thwarted his ambitions to become a pilot.
+The son of Stanley McNaught-Davis, a former RAF pilot, he was educated at Rothwell Grammar School in Lofthouse, West Yorkshire followed by national service in the Royal Air Force where his poor eyesight thwarted his ambitions to become a pilot.
 He achieved a first in Mathematics at the University of Manchester, where he also became an active mountaineer.

 After university he had a variety of jobs including digging ice tunnels for glaciologists on Monte Rosa in Switzerland; fixing roofs and teaching.
 Eventually he settled as a geophysicist for BP, specialising in Africa.